 Cramp in the Calf Muscles

-Cramp is an involuntary contraction of the muscle which can be very painful.
-We look at the causes and treatment options available.
+Cramp is an involuntary contraction of the muscle which can not only be very painful but may also cause muscle damage in severe cases.
+We look at the possible causes and treatment options available.

 What are leg cramps?

 Leg cramps are painful contractions of the muscle that happen involuntarily or without the athlete intending them to happen.
 Leg cramps affect most people who train hard, particularly runners at some point in their career.
 A common site for leg cramps is the calf muscles which consist of the gastrocnemius muscle and soleus muscle.

 Although the exact cause of leg cramps has not yet been successfully determined there are thought to be a number of possible causes including:

 Dehydration caused by not taking on enough water, especially in hot conditions.
 Low water means low blood volume which in turn effects the muscles.

 Low potassium or sodium (salt) levels.
 When we sweat we lose salts which need to be replaced.
 Most people will usually take on enough salt in their diet for this not to be a factor, however if you are exercising in the heat for a couple of hours or more then an energy drink with electrolytes might be a good idea.